 We have a "no cell phone" policy at camp.
-Aside from the fact that cell phones are expensive and can get lost or stolen, the physical camp environment is not kind to such items.
-In addition, there is a fundamental problem with campers having cell phones at camp, and that is trust.
 When children come to camp they-and you-are making a leap of faith, temporarily transferring their primary care from you as their parents to us and their counselors.
-This is one of the growth-producing, yet challenging aspects of camp.
-As children learn to trust other caring adults, they grow and learn, little by little, to solve some of their own challenges.
+This is one of the growth-producing aspects of camp.
+As children learn to trust our caring adults, they grow and learn, little by little, to solve some of their own challenges.
 We believe this emerging independence is one of the greatest benefits of camp.
 It is one important way your child develops greater resilience.
 Contacting you by phone essentially means they have not made this transition.
 It prevents us from getting to problems that may arise and addressing them quickly.
 Sending a cell phone to camp is like saying to your child that you as the parent may not have truly come to peace with the notion of them being away from you and in our care.

 Having said the above, we still have one of the most liberal phone policies in the camping profession.
 We ask campers to not use our phones during the first week of their stay at Camp to allow for the development of trust and support.
 After the first week Farwell campers are allowed to call home on camp provided cell phones.
-We also set aside one day each week for parents to call their camper.

 We agree to tell you if your child is experiencing a challenge in their adjustment to camp.
-You can help by talking with your child before they leave for camp and telling them that there is always someone they can reach out to, whether it be their counselor, a trusted activity leader, the Camper Advocate, a Director or the Camp Nurse or Physcian.
-We are all here to help, but if you don't trust us, your children certainly won't.
+You can help by talking with your child before they leave for camp and telling them that there is always someone they can reach out to, whether it be their counselor, a trusted activity leader, the Camper Advocate, a Director or the Camp Nurse.
+We are all here to help.